 Assurance IQ, LLC a wholly-owned subsidiary of Prudential Financial, Inc. matches buyers with products such as life and health insurance and auto insurance, enabling them to make purchases online or through an agent.
 Neither Prudential Financial, Inc. nor Assurance IQ offers, underwrites, or administers health plans or health insurance policies.

 Where LINK by Prudential is made available in connection with certain Financial Wellness products, access is made available through Prudential Workplace Solutions Group Services (“PWSGS”).
 PWSGS provides access to a number of Financial Wellness products, services, seminars and tools offered by PWSGS, its affiliates or third parties.
-PWSGS is a subsidiary of Prudential Financial, Inc. PWSGS is not a licensed insurance company, does not provide insurance products or services and does not provide financial, investment or other advice.
+PWSGS is a subsidiary of Prudential PWSGS is not a licensed insurance company, does not provide insurance products or services and does not provide financial, investment or other advice.
 Individuals should consult appropriate professionals when making financial, investment and tax decisions.

 This web page is being provided for informational or educational purposes only and does not take into account the investment objectives or financial situation of any client or prospective clients.
 The information is not intended as investment advice and is not a recommendation about managing or investing your retirement savings.
 Clients seeking information regarding their particular investment needs should contact a financial professional.
 Prudential Financial, its affiliates, and their financial professionals do not render tax or legal advice.
 Please consult with your tax and legal advisors regarding your personal circumstances.
 In providing this information, neither Prudential nor any of its affiliates or financial professionals is acting as your ERISA fiduciary.

 "Prudential Advisors" is a brand name of The Prudential Insurance Company of America and its subsidiaries.